 Truth In Taxation Notices

-The Treasurer's office is responsible for mailing the Proposed Tax notices.
+The Auditor-Treasurer's office is responsible for mailing the Proposed Tax notices.
 By law, the notices have to be mailed between Nov.
 10 and Nov.
 24.

 The purpose of the Proposed Notice is to certify the proposed levies, and notify taxpayers of public hearings, dates and times.